Skip to main content

 • Structure:

-• Inner List[str]: List of output tensor names for the corresponding model.
+• Inner List[str]: List of names for all output tensors of that model.

 • Example: